2006 Mumbai train bombings: Investigation

-Arrests
+Arrests and encounters

 On 21 July 2006, police arrested three people suspected to be involved in the bombings.
-Police have detained more than 300 suspects since 18 July but these are the first arrests in the case.
+Police had detained more than 300 suspects since 18 July but these were the first arrests in the case.
 Two of the men were detained on Thursday in the northern state of Bihar and the third later in Mumbai.
 All three are said to belong to the banned SIMI organisation.
 On the same day, Abdul Karim Tunda was thought to be arrested in Mombasa, Kenya on suspicions of involvement in the train bombings. but it was the wrong person.
 He was one of India's most wanted men and also a suspected organiser for the banned terrorist group Lashkar-e-Taiba.
 He was arrested in 2013 near the Nepal border.

 In late 2006, all the seven key accused in the Mumbai train blasts in July retracted their alleged confession to the police, saying they were illegally forced to sign blank papers, an Indian TV channel reported.

+More than a month after the bombings, 2 Pakistani terrorists, Abu Osama and Muhammad Ali, were killed in an encounter with the Mumbai Police at Antop Hill area.
+Subsequently, investigations in the 2008 Delhi bombings revealed the involvement of Indian Mujahideen in the 2006 attacks, when 2 IM terrorists, Atif Amin, who was involved in the 2006 plot, and Mohammad Sajid, were killed in the Batla House encounter.
+The capture of IM terrorist Sadiq Sheikh further confirmed the involvement of IM.

 Continuing investigation

-M K Narayanan, the Indian National Security Advisor, has said that India doesn't have "clinching" evidence of the involvement of ISI in the Mumbai train blasts of 11 July.
+M K Narayanan, the Indian National Security Advisor, said that India does not have "clinching" evidence of the involvement of ISI in the Mumbai train blasts of 11 July.

 "I would hesitate to say we have clinching evidence but we have pretty good evidence," he was quoted as saying on CNN-IBN.

 Following Narayanan's remarks, the Union Home Secretary V.K.
 Duggal on Monday characterised the evidence as "very good [...] it is fairly solid evidence,".